auth0/Guardian.Android/README.md

 ## Before getting started

-This SDK allows you to integrate Auth0's Guardian multifactor service in your own app, transforming it in the second factor itself.

-For this to work you have to configure your tenant's Guardian service with your push notification settings, otherwise you would not receive any push notifications.
-Please read the [docs](https://auth0.com/docs/multifactor-authentication/guardian) about how you can accomplish that.
+To use this SDK you have to configure your tenant's Guardian service with your own push notification credentials, otherwise you would not receive any push notifications.
+Please read the [docs](https://auth0.com/docs/multifactor-authentication/guardian) about how to accomplish that.

 ##Install